kiali/kiali.io/content/en/docs/Installation/deployment-configuration.md

 ## Configuring resource requests and limits

-You can set the amount of resources available to Kiali using the `spec.deployment.resources` attribute.
-For example:
+You can set the amount of resources available to Kiali using the `spec.deployment.resources` attribute, like in the following example:

 ```yaml
 spec: